VDrift/vdrift/docs/About_the_project.md

 History
 -------

-VDrift was created by [Joe Venzon](http://vdrift.net/users.php?mode=profile&uid=5) in early 2005.
+VDrift was created by [Joe Venzon](http://vdrift.net/Forum/member.php?action=profile&uid=1) in early 2005.
 A fan of Gran Turismo, Joe had a lot of fun trying to drift in GT4, though he was disappointed with GT4's physics after loss of traction.
 Looking around online, the open source [Vamos Automotive Simulator](http://vamos.sf.net/) performed much better, although the graphics and features were minimal.
 Building around Vamos, using code adapted from his earlier 3D engine experiments, Joe created the first version of VDrift.

 So far, every release has been a testing/development quality release.
 For this and other reasons, dates are used instead of version numbers.

-For a more detailed history look at the [Release Changelogs](Release_Changelogs.md).

 <Category:General>